 1. Understand the different points of persuasion.

 First, understand that there isn’t a single persuasive point in your message; instead, depending on your goal, there are likely several.
-For example, if you’re sending a marketing email, your first goal will be getting your recipients to open the message, and for that, you’ll need a compelling subject line.
+For example, if you’re sending a marketing email, your first goal will be getting your recipients to open the message, and for that, you’ll need a compelling subject line (see our post on the best sales email subject lines as well as the one covering sales email best practices for help here!).
 If you’re trying to change someone’s mind on a given point, you’ll need them to read the email, and for that, you’ll need to arrange the body copy in a way that incentivizes a thorough read.
 If you’re trying to get someone to take action, you’ll need them to do something possibly long after they initially read the message, and that requires staying power.
 If you neglect these points of persuasion, or focus on the wrong one, your goal will be much harder to achieve.

 2. Use active words to motivate action.